redbubble-ash/RPS-Multiplayer/README.md

 # RPS-Multiplayer

-This Rock Paper Scissors online game is designed for two players to play at the same time.
+This Rock Paper Scissors game is an online game for two players, which was created by using Firebase.

 **Instruction:**

-  * Players need to enter their names first and click the submit button before starting the game.
+  * Two players can play at the same time.
+Players need to enter their names first and click the submit button before starting the game.

   * Both players pick either `rock`, `paper` or `scissors`.
 After the players make their selection, the game will tell them whether a tie occurred or if one player defeated the other.